Cost of Living in St. Petersburg, FL: What to Budget in 2025

 groceries dining and entertainment costs

-Eating out averages about $15 for a cheap meal and roughly $50 for a three-course mid-range dinner for two, while coffee and beer are around $5–$6.
+Eating out averages $15 for a casual meal and roughly $50 for a three-course dinner for two at a mid-range restaurant.
+Coffee and beer run about $5–$6.

 Grocery Price Examples

-To get a realistic sense of food costs in St. Petersburg, you should benchmark basic item prices and typical monthly spend.
-A loaf of bread runs about $2.50, a gallon of milk roughly $3.50, and a dozen eggs near $2.00 — close to national averages.
+Basic item prices in St. Petersburg are close to national averages.
+A loaf of bread runs about $2.50, a gallon of milk roughly $3.50, and a dozen eggs near $2.00.

 Eating Out Costs

-Casual meals cost about $15 for a meal at an inexpensive spot, while a three-course meal for two at a mid-range restaurant runs roughly $50.
-Coffee downtown is around $5, and the cost of a beer at bars is about $6.
-These prices for restaurants make dining and entertainment affordable if you’re selective.
+A casual meal costs about $15 at an inexpensive spot.
+A three-course meal for two at a mid-range restaurant runs roughly $50.
+A downtown coffee is around $5, and a beer at a bar is about $6.

-If you eat out rarely you’ll spend at the low end; frequent visits or upscale choices push costs higher.
-Aim a monthly dining budget between $50–$200+ depending on how often you choose casual meals, cafés, or mid-range dining.
+If you rarely eat out, you’ll stay at the low end of the range.
+Frequent visits or upscale choices push costs higher.
+Plan a monthly dining budget somewhere between $50 and $200, depending on how often you choose casual meals, cafes, or sit-down restaurants.

 Monthly Food Budget

-Add eating out costs: $15 casual meals, $50 for a mid‑range dinner for two, and a cafe coffee price around $5.
+Add dining costs: $15 for casual meals, $50 for a mid-range dinner for two, and around $5 for a cafe coffee.
+Budget $50–$200 for occasional outings, museum visits, and entertainment.

 Transportation, Parking, and Commuting Expenses